 - Is there a published data retention policy?
 If yes, please provide links/attach documents.

-- Is the platform ISO 27001 compliant?
+- Is the platform ISO 27001 certified?
 Why is this important?
 It is like buying a house without a 3rd party home inspection.
 The purpose is to verify that the house is in the condition that the seller claims as advertised for the price.
 Every provider says their secure, etc. It is the buyers responsibility to ask questions and validate what the provider claims.
 ISO 27001 certification gives you peace of mind that your employee data is secure.
-ISO 27001 certification means that the technology, systems, processes and controls meets the highest data security standard.
-It also means that a 3rd party firm audits the company annually to confirm all of this and they have to re-certify completely every three years.
+ISO 27001 certification means that a 3rd party has tested technology, systems, processes and controls for you to ensure they meet the highest data security standard.
+It also means that a 3rd party firm audits the company annually to comply and requires the provider to re-certify completely every three years.

 - Can the platform integrate with 3rd party software?:

 - Most clients want to connect their virtual conference with 3rd party software for a variety of reasons.
+Many organizations use an existing 3rd party attendee registration form such as Cvent or Aventri).
+An API can be used to pass the data from the 3rd party registration form to the virtual conference provider to allow access.
 For internal events such as Benefits fairs, town halls and training events enabling Single Sign On (SSO) from internal systems make it easier for attendees to join and creates a super secure environment (fence out people joining that are external).
-For external events (clients and prospects) many clients want to pass conference data back to a CRM (who joined the event, what they did, etc.).

 - Webinar and Webcast agnostic: you’ll want a provider that does not lock you into one webinar option.
 Look for a vendor that offers their own webinar service (one-stop-shop) and offers the flexibility to use perhaps your existing webinar service (WebEx, GotoWebinar, Adobe Connect, Zoom, etc.).

 - How customizable is the platform?
-I do not need to go through why branding is important, for any company, regardless of its size.
+I do not need to explain why branding is important, for any company, regardless of its size.
 Still, not all virtual conference providers provide the same level of customization.
-This can come as an issue if your virtual conference is sponsored and if your sponsor has certain requirements.
+This can become as an issue if your virtual conference is sponsored and if your sponsor has certain requirements.